bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 An output has an implied index number based on its location in the transaction—the index of the first output is zero.
 The output also has an amount in satoshis which it pays to a conditional pubkey script.
 Anyone who can satisfy the conditions of that pubkey script can spend up to the amount of satoshis paid to it.

-An input uses a transaction identifier (txid) and an :ref:`output index <term-output-index>` number (often called “vout” for output vector) to identify a particular output to be spent.
+An input uses a transaction identifier (txid) and an :term:`output index` number (often called “vout” for output vector) to identify a particular output to be spent.
 It also has a signature script which allows it to provide data parameters that satisfy the conditionals in the pubkey script.
 (The sequence number and locktime are related and will be covered together in a later subsection.)

 The figures below help illustrate how these features are used by showing the workflow Alice uses to send Bob a transaction and which Bob later uses to spend that transaction.
 Both Alice and Bob will use the most common form of the standard Pay-To-Public-Key-Hash (P2PKH) transaction type. :term:`P2PKH <P2PKH address>` lets Alice spend satoshis to a typical Bitcoin address, and then lets Bob further spend those satoshis using a simple cryptographic :ref:`key pair <term-key-pair>`.